 We’ve Been There

 Adam graduated from the University of Wisconsin, Madison with a double major in journalism and marketing.
-Adam lives in Sandy Springs his wife, Meg and two children, Alec and Elle.
-They share their home with two cats, two hermit crabs and a dog named Opel.
+Adam lives in Sandy Springs with his wife, Meg and two children, Alec and Elle.
+They share their home with two cats and a dog named Opel.